bqworks/accordion-slider-jquery/docs/api.md

 #### panelDistance ####

 Sets the distance between consecutive panels.
-Can be set to a percentage of fixed value.
+Can be set to a percentage or fixed value.

 *Default value:* 0